andrewcmyers/bibweb/README.md

 # bibweb
-HTML bibliography generator that can read from BibTeX input files.
+Formatted bibliography generator that can read from BibTeX input files but also overlays additional information from an auxiliary input file and supports user-defined macros ala TeX.

 To parse BibTeX, uses the jbibtex package (https://github.com/jbibtex/jbibtex).